rogerbinns/apsw/doc/query.rst

   SELECT * FROM cities;

-  -- name: min_pop
+  -- name: city_info(founded_after:datetime.date) -> list[CityInfo]
-  -- Gets all cities with a minimum population
+  -- Gets all cities founded after a date including their -- population rank within the same country

+  -- You should name the result columns using AS

+  SELECT
+    name          AS name,
+    pop           AS population,
+    country       AS country,
+    RANK() OVER (
+      PARTITION BY country
+      ORDER BY pop DESC
+    )
+                  AS rank
-  SELECT * FROM cities
+  FROM city
-  WHERE population >= :min_population;
+  -- Converts Python date to SQLite representation WHERE founded >= {founded_after.isoformat():eval};

 In Python code there are several ways of accessing the object representing the SQL file, including importing it.  (:ref:`More